 The Johnson County Department of Health and Environment (JCDHE) is not a primary care provider.
-If you need medical treatment, please call your health care provider or the Health Partnership Clinic at 913-648-2266.
+If you need medical treatment, please call your health care provider or a local health clinic.

 If you need a copy of your medical or immunization record, please complete the Release of Information Authorization (English) or Autorización de Divulgación de Información (Español) form and return it to us via email at [email protected].
 You can fax the form to us at 913-826-1300.
 If you need further assistance, contact Medical Records at 913-477-8355.

 Clients may pay for vaccines out-of-pocket or bill to insurance.
 JCDHE is a KanCare provider for all managed care organizations: Aetna Better Health of Kansas, Sunflower and UnitedHealthcare Community Plan.
 JCDHE also accepts private insurance from Blue Cross Blue Shield of Kansas City, Ambetter, Cigna, Aetna and UnitedHealthcare.

 We do not accept insurance from any Medicare HMO plans.
 Many of the services JCDHE offers are covered by insurance; check your health benefit plan to confirm coverage for payment of services.

 JCDHE is a Vaccines for Children Program (VFC) provider.
 The program provides free vaccines to children age 18 and younger with an administration fee.
 Find out if your child is eligible for the VFC program.

 We accept cash, check, credit or debit card as payment for clients who do not meet criteria, are without insurance or who carry other insurance plans.